NCATSTranslator/TranslatorTechnicalDocumentation/docs/index.md

 Translator is currently being used to promote serendipitous discovery and augment human reasoning in a variety of disease spaces, including Fanconi anemia, systemic sclerosis, cystic fibrosis, Parkinson’s disease, drug-induced liver injury, primary ciliary dyskinesia, cyclic vomiting syndrome, and many others.
 (Please see the abbreviated References list for additional examples and details.)

-Translational scientists can access Translator via the [Translator user interface (UI)](https://ui.transltr.io/).
+Translational scientists can access Translator via the [Translator UI](https://ui.transltr.io/).
 Additionally, developers or anyone with skills in Python can try out the [“Hello Translator” Jupyter Notebook](development-guide/HelloTranslator.ipynb).

 ## About the Translator Program